Skip to main content

 #

-Greek cuisine has excellent vegetarian options: fava, Greek salad, stuffed vegetables, cheese pies, bean dishes.
-You’ll eat well.
+Greek cuisine has genuinely excellent vegetarian options: fava, Greek salad, stuffed vegetables, cheese pies, bean soups, grilled vegetables.
+It’s one of the easiest cuisines for vegetarians because the vegetable dishes aren’t afterthoughts — they’re main events.

 Is Greek food spicy?